 Post to Twitter when you post to your blog

-Filed Under Internet, Social Networking, Twitter, Wordpress |
+Filed Under Twitter, Wordpress | 2008-02-25, 12:15

 I don’t like doing things manually when I can have software do my bidding.
 Usually I’ll send a twitter when I have a new blog post on here that I think people are interested in.
 (I recognize not everyone has my RSS feed in their feed reader…yet) But it’s a manual process and an extra step, so I went out and found Alex King’s Twitter Tools plugin.
-Alex King is a name forever associated in my head with Wordpress, primarily for his help in finding themes back in the early days of WP.
+Alex King is a name forever associated in my head with WordPress, primarily for his help in finding themes back in the early days of WP.
 This plugin is pretty full-featured:

 - Archive your Twitter tweets (downloaded every 15 minutes)